fabcoins-dot-info/fabcoins.info/docs/working-with-github.md

 **Advanced GitHub Workflow**

-If you continue to contribute to Fabcoin.org beyond a single pull request, you may want to use a more [advanced GitHub workflow](http://gist.github.com/harding/1a99b0bad37f9498709f).
+If you continue to contribute to Fabcoins.info beyond a single pull request, you may want to use a more [advanced GitHub workflow](http://gist.github.com/harding/1a99b0bad37f9498709f).